DjibrilNaji/asi-3-23-dev-b-rest-api-exercise/README.md

 - ## Delete users by Id (**DELETE** "users/:userId")

-> Permissions : Admin or Self
+> **_Permissions : Admin or Self_**

-Cette route permet de supprimer un user par son id.
-Tous les users qui ont ce menu comme parent seront également supprimées.
+This route allows to delete a user by his id.
+All users who have this menu as a parent will also be deleted.

-Toutes les pages, toutes les relations entre les users et les pages et toutes les relations entre les pages et les menus de navigation seront supprimés en mêmes temps que l'user.
+All pages, all relationships between users and pages, and all relationships between pages and navigation menus will be deleted along with the user.

 # Navigations Menu